 The drywall used in bathrooms is most often "greenboard," which has a moisture-resistant coating but isn't waterproof.
 Once water seeps into the tiniest crack or gap, it will start to crumble.
 Fixing drywall above a shower or bathtub entails removing the damaged area completely, patching it and then making it as watertight as possible.

-Remove softened, crumbling drywall and scrape away peeling paint.
-If there's a large area of ruined drywall, cut it out with a utility knife.
-Scrape away loose caulking along the lip of the stall with a putty knife.
+Remove the softened, crumbling drywall and scrape away any peeling paint.
+If there's a large area of drywall that's affected, cut it out with a utility knife.
+Then scrape away loose caulking along the lip of the stall with a putty knife.

-Attach at least one furring strip (1-by-3-inch piece of wood) to the back of the existing drywall with 1 5/8-inch drywall screws unless the drywall you've removed has exposed at least two wall studs.
+Attach at least one furring strip (1 x 3-inch piece of wood) to the back of the existing drywall with 1 5/8-inch drywall screws unless the drywall you've removed has exposed at least two wall studs.
 You will need something solid to attach the new drywall patch to, so extend the furring strip well past the margins of the missing drywall.

-Apply a coat of joint compound to the edges using a 6-inch drywall knife.
-Embed fiberglass mesh drywall tape in the wet compound, scrape off the excess and allow it to dry for at least eight hours.
+Apply a coat of joint compound to the edges of the patch using a 6-inch drywall knife.
+Embed fiberglass mesh drywall tape in the wet compound; then scrape off the excess and allow it to dry for at least eight hours.

 Apply two more coats of joint compound, allowing it to dry completely in between coats.
-Put on a respirator mask to protect your lungs and use 120-grit sandpaper, a drywall sanding screen or flexible sanding sponge to smooth out the final coat.
+Put on a respirator mask to protect your lungs and use 120-grit sandpaper, a drywall sanding screen or a flexible sanding sponge to smooth out the final coat.

-Caulk along the top lip of the shower or bathtub stall with paintable silicone caulking.
-Allow this to dry for about eight hours before painting over the repair.
+Apply paintable silicone caulk along the top lip of the shower or bathtub stall.
+Allow this to dry for at least eight hours before painting over the repair.